FDSG: Forecasting Dynamic Scene Graphs: Method

 \textbf{Scene Graph Anticipation} (\texttt{SGA}): with frames up to a specific time stamp $T$ being observed, the model predicts \textit{unlocalized} future scene graphs: $\{\Tilde{G}_t\}_{t=T+1}^H$.
 Entities in the anticipatory time horizon $(t\in\{T+1, ..., H\})$ are assumed to be the same as last observed in frame $T$ with no bounding boxes anticipation \cite{peddi2025towards};

 \textbf{Scene Graph Forecasting} (\texttt{SGF}): with the same observation time horizon as \texttt{SGA}, but the model predicts both the evolution of predicates and future entity labels and bounding boxes in the anticipatory time horizon.
-The task of \texttt{SGF} is illustrated in Fig.\ref{fig:sgf}.
+Concretely, the model uses \texttt{DSGG} results for the last observed frame $\hat{G}_T$ as initial value, and forecasts scene graphs $\{\hat{G}_t\}_{t=T+1}^H$.
+Notably, \texttt{SGF} predicts new entities for $\{\hat{G}_t\}_{t=T+1}^H$, instead of re-using entities in $\hat{G}_T$.
+The task of \texttt{SGF} is illustrated in Fig.~\ref{fig:sgf}.